RMITLibrary/easy_cite/2022-build/markdown/chicagob.md

 If no author is listed, use the name of the editor, translator, compiler, or composer.
 Place the relevant abbreviation after the name; ed., eds., trans., comp., or comps.
 Leave out the abbreviation for all in-text citations.
 See the first example below.

-Author's Family Name, Given Name.
-Year. *Title of Book: Subtitle of Book.* Place of Publication: Publisher's Name.
+{.hanging-indent}Author's Family Name, Given Name.
+Year. *Title of Book: Subtitle of Book.* Place of Publication: Publisher's Name. {/.hanging-indent}

 > {.hanging-indent}Bell, Adam, and Charles Traub, eds.
 2015. *Vision Anew: The Lens and Screen Arts.* Oakland, California: University of California Press. {/.hanging-indent}
 > {.hanging-indent}Webb, Jela.
 2008. *Strategic Information Management: A Practitioner's Guide*.
 Oxford: Chandos. {/.hanging-indent}